jina-ai/jina/README.md

 To install Jina with extra dependencies, or install on Raspberry Pi [please refer to the documentation](https://docs.jina.ai/chapters/install/via-pip.html).

 ⚠️ Windows users can use Jina on CPU via the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-We're welcome the community on native Windows support (see #1252).
+[We're welcome the community on native Windows support](https://github.com/jina-ai/jina/issues/1252).

 ### In a Docker Container